xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 ## App Only Authentication

-If you would like to use app only authentication to access the Partner Center API, SDK, or PowerShell module then you can do so by leveraging the following
+If you would like to use app only authentication to access the Partner Center REST API, .NET API, Java API, or PowerShell module then you can do so by leveraging the following

 # [.NET](#tab/dotnet-app-only)